 There’s no a unique opinion on causes of fear of spiders.
 Various researchers have various theories about that but none can completely explain why this fear appears.
-In the following text we shall describe one of the most frequent theories trying to explain the causes of Arachnophobia.
+In the following text I shall describe one of the most frequent theories trying to explain the causes of Arachnophobia.

 Learning experiences as a cause of Arachnophobia

 One of the theories for phobia development (incl.
 Arachnophobia) states that phobias may be caused through specific learning experiences (S. Rachman 1977).
 If the spider, for example, bites us and we get a panic attack, this may cause fear of spiders.

 A phobia may also appear on the basis of other people’s experience.
 If somebody who we know experiences a panic attack because of a spider, such experience may cause our own phobia.
 According to this theory, one of the ways to develop a phobia realizes through the information we read in books or media (newspapers, television, movies, Internet).
 In case we’ve read the article in the newspapers that someone died due to the deadly bite of a spider, this may also cause Arachnophobia.
 Of course, people who develop such fear of spiders are not aware that it’s unlikely they’d also die because of a spider’s deadly bite, since bite of most of the spiders is dangerous as much as a mosquito’s bite.

 This theory may explain the development of phobias in majority of cases.
 However, significant number of people with Arachnophobia (as well as with other specific phobias) stated that they always had it and that learning experience hasn’t caused it.
 Those statements led researchers to search for causes of phobias in some other sources.
 Consequently, numerous researches were conducted and there’s come to the theory that phobias (incl.
 Fear of spiders) may be caused under the influence of biological factors.